DAGWorks-Inc/burr/docs/concepts/hooks.rst

 These have synchronous and asynchronous versions, and your hook can subclass as many as you want (as long as it doesn't do both the synchronous and asynchronous versions of the same hook).

-To use them, you pass them into the `ApplicationBuilder` as a list of hooks.
+To use them, you pass them into the :py:class:`ApplicationBuilder <burr.core.application.ApplicationBuilder>` as a ``*args`` list of hooks.
 For instance, a hook that prints out the nodes name during execution looks like this.
 We implement the pre/post run step hooks.